emindeniz/Planning-Search/README.md

 #

-My imlementations of the planning search is contained in files my_air_cargo_problems.py and my_planning_graph.py.
+My imlementations of the planning search is contained in the files my_air_cargo_problems.py and my_planning_graph.py.

 ## Synopsis